Is Taroko Gorge Open? What to Know for Visiting in 2026

 What are Some Alternatives to Taroko Gorge with Similar Scenery?

-I wrote the following back when it was not considered safe to drive in Taroko Gorge.
+I wrote the following back when it was still not considered safe to drive in Taroko Gorge.
 However, I’ll keep it up in case anyone still wants these ideas.

 Two-thirds of Taiwan is covered in high mountains, with many gorgeous, deep valleys not unlike Taroko Gorge.